About Tyron Hyde

 CASE STUDY: Lend Lease

 When I started way back when, never in my wildest dreams did I think I would be preparing reports for a multi-national company like Lend Lease.
 But I’m proud to say, over the years we have prepared many reports for them.
 From multi-million dollar shopping centres in Victoria and New South Wales, to factories in Queensland, and retail warehouses in New Zealand.
-Lend Lease likes Depreciation Quote Schedulethat we go the extra mile.
+Lend Lease likes that we go the extra mile.

 For example, Lend Lease purchased a 20,000 square metre shopping centre in Port Macquarie.
 The site had already undergone multiple upgrades over various years.
 One approach would have been to visit the site and make an estimation based upon any drawings we might have been provided with, inspect the site and discuss any changes that may have occurred with the building manager.
 But I always find that you need more than that.

 With large projects such as a commercial shopping centre, you should always contact the council and sift through the endless archival documentation they have.
 This can sometimes take a whole day.
-There can literally be hundreds of files to sift through as each time a new tenant moves in and out, council generally has records of that move.
-Every time the previous building owner made changes to the building, council will have recorded the event.
-The advantage of going to council is that you ascertain when and what type of upgrades were completed.
-Sometimes the information even includes the estimated cost of the upgrades and plans of the work that occurred.
-This builds up a great case to go back to the client and say, “Look at all this extra stuff we discovered you can claim, and here’s how we can prove it.”Lend Lease liked that.
+There can literally be hundreds of files to sift through, as each time a new tenant moves in and out,the council generally has records of that move.
+Every time the previous building owner made changes to the building, the council will have recorded the event.

 CASE STUDY: Ford Factory